cryptolab-network/kusama-treasury-funding-proposal/README.md

 Staking on NPoS based chains is hard for non-technical newcomers.
 As staking on most PoS chains only requires a nominator to choose one validator, staking on Substrate-based chains has a multi-step procedure.
 Besides, as they are NPoS, a nominator can (and needs) to choose multiple validators.
 How can a nominator new to Kusama choose good validators can be a problem.

-The Polkadot App, although it provided all the needed functions and realtime data for a nominator, it is unorganized and lacks of historical trends and change notifications.
+The Polkadot App, although it provided all the needed functions and realtime data for a nominator, it lacks of historical data and change notifications.
 A nominator must monitor the validators it chose frequently to avoid being deceived by malicious validators.
+It also is hard for a nominator to get how much staking rewards it earned solely on the Polkadot App.

+To summarize, we aims to resolve the following problems for nominators

+* Complicated nomination procedure
+* Don't know which validators are good
+* Hard to calculate rewards from staking
+* No validator historical data

 ## Validator